LalitBarage/class-link/README.md

-Simple attendance syste for collages
+Simple attendance system for collages